Newton Baby: The Science Behind the Safety

 Study #1: Suffocation Risk

+Parents often ask if the Newton Crib Mattress is really safer when all crib mattresses must meet certain safety standards - and the answer is yes!
 To ensure that the product fulfilled its purpose and reached the highest possible standards, Newton Baby submitted a sample crib mattress to a multinational, CPSC-accredited inspection/product testing laboratory for review in 2015 to gauge the risk of infant suffocation.
 They used a mannequin with the weight and respiratory capabilities of a six-month-old baby, and introduced three competing crib mattresses in addition to the Newton as benchmarks.

 The Newton Crib Mattress showed the lowest risk of suffocation, which was half of that of two competitors, while the third showed an unusually high risk of suffocation.
 (Suffocation potential took into account the pressure for normal airway flow resistance and elastic recoil of the lungs and chest when the mannequin was face down and breathing through each of the mattress samples.)
 Additionally, the Newton measured significantly below the limit for a surface to be potentially fatal on account of airway obstruction (15 cm H2O), with an average measure across 30 tests at 2.12 cm H2O.
 (It is worth noting that the normal rate of unhindered breathing for a newborn is 2.0 cm H2O.)

 During the final assessment stages, the Newton Crib Mattress was compared to being “just like breathing” by the technicians at the lab analyzing the data.
 The findings were then shared with a leading neonatologist (doctor specializing in infant care), who is also an expert in infant breathing disorders.
-The doctor concurred that the Newton Crib Mattress posed a considerably low risk of suffocation.
+The doctor agreed that the Newton Crib Mattress posed a considerably low risk of suffocation.

 Study #2: Carbon Dioxide Rebreathing